Er-RP/nextjs-tutorial/README.md

 ## Not Found UI
 1. The **not-found** file is used to render UI when the notFound function is thrown within a route segment.
 Along with serving a custom UI

+## Images
+1. NextJS in build Image component will take care of the responsiveness.
+2. There are two ways to use Image component.